SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 x_b &=  \hash{\hash{X_a' \cat X_b'} \cat X_b' } * x_b' \\\\
 x &= x_a + x_b \\\\
 \end{aligned}
-\tag{4}
+\tag{7}
 $$

 ### Commitment phase

-This phase allows Alice and Bob to commit to the use of their keys.
-This phase requires more than one round to complete as some of the information that needs to be committed to is dependent on previous knowledge.
+This phase allows Alice and Bob to commit to using their keys.
+This phase requires more than one round to complete Some of the information that needs to be committed depends on previous knowledge.

 Alice needs to provide Bob the following: